BlooRabbit/DialogPlugin/README.md

 The visual node system allows for dialog nodes, conditional nodes, choice nodes and signals nodes.

 Start by creating a "new file", which will add a root node.
-Then plugin whatever other nodes you want.
+Then plugin whatever other nodes you want. "print" prints out the json to your console.
+Don't forget to save your file !

 The plugin currently supports two languages, but it is pretty easy to add other languages, once you understand the way it works.